 1) Choose your adventure

 Similar to the Choose Your Own Adventure book series.
-Where the reader takes on a role of an adventurous character, who is faced to choose two to three potentially precarious options throughout the book.
-Having the ability to create an adventure, is what National Parks are all about.
+Where the reader takes on the role as an adventurous character, who is faced to choose two to three potentially precarious options throughout the whole journey (book).
+The same goes for visiting National Parks.
+You create the journey.

-Each National Park has its own unique vasts amount of land, which provides different type of seasonal activities to choose from.
-These open spaces are so vast that allow all to enjoy and explore every angle of their individualism.
-Making them a favorable destination for any visitor to design their own trip based their own preferences.
+Each National Park has its’ own unique vasts amount of land, which provides different type of seasonal activities to choose from.
+These open spaces are so large, allowing exploration in every crevasse.

 You can also choose the length of time to spend in a National Park, with whom you go with and the activities you want to be involved in.